top of page

 Therapist, Practice Owner, Author, Speaker

-Julie owns and manages Julie Baron and Associates and coordinates the practice's Comprehensive DBT Program.
+Julie owns Julie Baron and Associates, where she coordinates the Comprehensive DBT Program for teens and young adults.

 Masha Levy, LCSW-C